majekw/blockbackup/README.md

 Using number od thread two or even three times greater then number of cores could give almost disk speed processing.
 - compression after whole disk is imaged (-za).
-This option is to decrease access disk duraion to as short as possible.
+This option is to decrease access disk duration to as short as possible.
 Whole compression is done after reading all data from disk.

 Note on chunk size: while default 128KB is safe value, better performance can be